bbc/peaks.js/README.md

 ## Start using AMD and [require.js](http://requirejs.org/)

-AMD modules are working out of the box without any optimiser.
+AMD modules work out of the box without any optimiser.

 ```javascript
 // in app.js